YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The operation attempted requires a LOCAL socket, and a non-LOCAL (TCP) socket was specified.

 Action: Make sure the correct socket is being used and that the socket is OPENed with the ":LOCAL" suffix.
-ZSHOW "D"may provide useful details on the current socket state.
+ZSHOW "D" may provide useful details on the current socket state.

 ------------------------
 LOCKINCR2HIGH